noaholatoye/currency_converter/README.md

-# currency_converter
+# Visual Basics Currency Converter
 The Program takes dollar input and convert it to British Pounds